 The application for the CC Certificate Facilitator Training course is now closed.
 We expect to offer another Facilitator Training course in late 2019 / early 2020.

 To meet the global demand for the CC Certificate course, Creative Commons is proud to begin training for the next cadre of Certificate facilitators, starting January 2019.
-The CC Certificate Facilitator Training will develop a growing network of qualified professionals who can expertly lead future classes online.
-This network will be skilled and up-to-date on the latest developments with the CC Certificate and open licensing efforts.
+The CC Certificate Facilitator Training will develop a growing network of qualified professionals who can expertly lead future Certificate classes online and in bootcamps.
+This network will be skilled and up-to-date on the latest developments with the CC Certificate program.
 Become a facilitator and bring the CC Certificate course to your institution or community!

-Creative Commons will pay facilitators $3,000 USD per course they teach, following the training.
+Creative Commons will pay facilitators $3,000 USD per course they teach, following the successful completion of the training.

-The CC Certificate Facilitator Training is an intensive 11-week online course, which includes a practical apprenticeship with a CC Certificate master instructor.
-The course includes readings, group work, synchronous and synchronous online discussions, writing assignments and a final project.
-This course will train you on the practical elements of instruction, such as: 1) grading, and 2) technical platforms & information management needed to lead Certificate courses.
+The CC Certificate Facilitator Training is an intensive 11-week online course, which includes a practical apprenticeship with a CC Certificate master facilitator.
+The course includes readings, group work, grading, online discussions, writing assignments and a final project.
+This course will train you on the practical elements of Certificate facilitation, such as: 1) grading, and 2) technical platforms and information management needed to successfully lead CC Certificate courses.

 We anticipate facilitators-in-training will spend an average of 6 hours per week on course work, but hours may vary based on the individual.

 Beyond the practical training, this course explores how we can apply the ethos of open in facilitation.
 Readings and discussions will target inclusivity design, cross-cultural communication, traditional knowledge and cultural appropriations, as well our own biases.
 You will be encouraged to bring your own experiences to discussion, evaluate your biases, and help CC improve the Certificate course based on these discussions.

 Given the work apprenticing with CC master facilitators, CC does not charge for the Facilitator Training.